Imageomics/mimicry-madness/README.md

 `uv run python visualization/pca_dashboard.py`

+Note that there must be an `embeddings/` directory within your local copy of the `data/` directory.
+Embeddings can be generated using the instructions above ([Using the package](#using-the-package)).
 You can then select the embeddings file you want to use (must be stored in the `embeddings` folder), and the PCA visualization will appear.